destroyedlolo/Mer-de-Glace/README.md

 `./MdG [-opt] command [arguments ...]`

-with `./MdG -h` to get list of supported options. `./MdG help` to get the list of commands known by the daemon.
+with `./MdG -h` to get a list of supported options. `./MdG help` to get the list of commands known by the daemon.

 ### scripting
 **MdG** issues following return codes :